Assistant who inspired Devil Wears Prada divides internet in office wear debate

 “The reaction to this on here [is] making it clear people do not realise how posh the UK fashion media industry is,” wrote journalist Roisin Lanagan.
 “It’s a PG Wodehouse novel set during a rooftop after party at the Standard, it’s the peerage website in an Alaia dress.
 Welcome to hell girlies.”

-“Britain is so cool, everytime you see a name and ask ‘are they related to…’ the answer is always yes,” said another in reference to Skyes’ grandfather Mark Sykes.
+“Britain is so cool, everytime you see a name and ask ‘are they related to…’ the answer is always yes,” said another in reference to Sykes’ grandfather Mark Sykes.

 The Sykes-Picot Agreement was a secret treaty drafted by Sykes’ grandfather and French diplomat François Georges-Picot in 1916.
 The historically controversial document divided up the Middle East into areas of British and French control and influence.
 Regions affected included Iraq, Turkey, Palestine, Lebanon and Syria.